 For years people asked if they could shoot with me.
 Now you can join me in a series of hands-on workshops on studio and infrared photography where you’ll see how I work and the cameras and lenses I use.
 You’ll learn to use techniques I’ve written about in magazines and books.
 During these informal but hands-on sessions you can ask questions and shoot photographs for your portfolio, for a fully interactive experience

 Infrared at the Lake.
 Starting in May, 2015.
 At Bingham Lake in Parker, Colorado.
 A 90-minute hand-on workshop on making digital infrared images with your own cameras.
 We’ll kick off with a brief discussion of capture options, then we’ll walk around the lake and make IR photographs.
 You’ll get to see and use different kinds of filters for making infrared images with your own camera.
 I’ll also demonstrate a comparison of images made using a IR-converted.
 Please bring your camera—SLR or mirrorless— and a tripod because some of the filters will produce really slow shutter speeds.
 Fee is $75 paid via PayPal.
 Check this page for specific Saturday dates as well as other Digital Infrared workshops, including Infrared at the Farm (June, 2015,) at the Hidden Valley Open Space and Infrared in the Park (July, 2015) in Parker, Colorado.
 If you have any question, click the Contact page and ask.

 Glamour Photography with LED Lighting.
-During this workshop you’ll make portrait and glamour photographs using Rotolight LED lighting equipment, including the Anova V2 and RL-48 lights by themselves and together using colored filters and diffusion material to create interesting effects.
-This two-hour workshop is limited to two photographers and is held in my home/studio located 20 miles south of Denver.
+During this workshop you’ll make portrait and glamour photographs using Rotolight LED lighting equipment, including Anova V2 and RL-48 lights separately and together using colored filters and diffusion to create interesting effects.
+This two-hour workshop is limited to two photographers and held in my home/studio 20 miles south of Denver.
 The $300 fee includes model fee and a full release.
 Click Contact link and let me know when you would like to attend.